LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 > Incremental user effort cost should be proportional to incremental value gained.

 </aside>

-A model with surprising predictive power is to **treat user effort as a currency** that users are spending to buy solutions to their problems.
-Nobody likes paying it;
-in an ideal world software would read our mind and execute perfectly with zero user effort.
-But since we don’t live in such a world, users are typically willing to pay more in effort when they feel their use case warrants it.

-The problems arise when the cost doesn't feel warranted, when there is a **mismatch** between a use case's anticipated and actual user effort cost.
-When a goal _feels_ simple, yet requires a lot of user effort to accomplish.
-The all too familiar "*all I want to do is _________, it shouldn't be this hard!*".
+Suppose you were ordering pizza.
+You want a simple cheese pizza with ham and mushrooms.

-If you had a pizza shop, you would never design your pricing structure such that adding ham to a pizza triples its price.
+You use the online ordering system, and you notice that adding ham to your pizza triples its price.
-And yet, when it comes to user effort, this type of "pricing" is surprisingly common.
+We're not talking some kind of fancy ham where the pigs were fed on caviar and bathed in champagne, just a regular run-of-the-mill pizza topping.
+You may still order it if you’re starving and no other options are available, but _how does it make you feel?_

+It’s not that different when the currency is user effort.
+The all too familiar "*But I **just** wanted to _________, why is it so hard?*".

 When a slight increase in complexity results in a significant increase in user effort cost, we have a **usability cliff**.
-Usability cliffs make users feel cheated, just like the customers of our fictitious pizza shop.
+Usability cliffs make users feel resentful, just like the customers of our fictitious pizza shop.

 <figure class="width-m">